NRS 200.467 and NRS 200.468 are the Nevada laws that define the crime of human trafficking. These statutes state that:

 - United States Department of Justice Civil Rights Division, Criminal Section

 Human trafficking cases are among the most complex in Nevada due to the seriousness of the charges.
 Which defenses work best for a particular defendant turn on the circumstances of the case.
 The following are possible defense strategies:

 Lack of knowledge.
-An element of trafficking adults is that the defendant know (or should know) that the victim is an illegal alien.
-Therefore the D.A. has the burden to prove beyond a reasonable doubt that the defendant was aware of victim's unlawful resident status.
+An element of trafficking adults is that the defendant knows (or should know) that the victim is an illegal alien.
+Therefore the D.A. has the burden to prove beyond a reasonable doubt that the defendant was aware of the victim's unlawful resident status.
 If the D.A. cannot meet this burden, the charge should be dropped.

 - No financial gain or illegal purpose.
 Another element of human trafficking is that the defendant's motive be monetary gain or an unlawful purpose (or with child trafficking, an intent to avoid responsibility for a child).
 So if the defense attorney shows that the defendant had no financial or illegal motive, the defendant should not be held liable.
-The types of evidence that D.A.s may rely on in these cases include wiretaps, bank records, and witnesses.
+Some types of evidence that D.A.s may rely on in these cases include wiretaps, bank records, and witnesses.

-The punishment for human trafficking in Nevada depends upon the defendant's motive for trafficking:
+The punishment for violating human trafficking laws in Nevada depends upon the defendant's motive for trafficking:

-Trafficking illegal aliens for money or other financial gain is a category B felony in Nevada carrying:
+Trafficking illegal aliens for money or other financial gain in violation of NRS 200.467 is a category B felony carrying:

-Trafficking illegal aliens for an unlawful purpose is also a category B felony in Nevada…but the prison sentence may be harsher:
+Trafficking illegal aliens for an unlawful purpose in violation of NRS 200.468 is also a category B felony…but the prison sentence may be harsher: